deltorobarba/sciences/README.md

   * [Demonstrating Dynamic Surface Codes](https://arxiv.org/abs/2412.14360) (2024)
   * [Observation of disorder-free localization and efficient disorder averaging on a quantum processor](https://arxiv.org/abs/2410.06557) (2024)

-*Milestone papers as a Google Quantum AI research team collaborator, and focus papers with direct contributions as a research co-author †*.

 ## Quantum Projects 💎